la-rebelion/mcp-docs/docs/components/hapi-server/index.md

 sidebar_position: 1
 sidebar_label: HAPI Server
 sidebar_class_name: blue
-title: 'HAPI Server: API-first, OpenAPI, and Model Context Protocol'
+title: 'HAPI Server: API-first approach for Model Context Protocol'
 description: 'Discover the architecture and API-first design of the HAPI server, its seamless OpenAPI integration, and how it powers the Model Context Protocol (MCP) stack.'
 keywords:
   - HAPI server